Wu-Tang Clan: Video games

 All nine original members of the group were featured in the game Wu-Tang: Shaolin Style, released for the PlayStation on October 31, 1999, as well as a special collector's edition controller.
-Ghostface Killah and Yung Dirty Doucette, as well as collaborators, Redman and Keith Murray, also play themselves in all three games in the Def Jam video games Def Jam Vendetta, Def Jam Fight For NY, and Def Jam: Icon.
+Ghostface Killah and Method Man play themselves in all three games in the Def Jam series Def Jam Vendetta, Def Jam: Fight For NY, and Def Jam: Icon.
+The video games also feature Wu-Tang affiliate Redman.

 Method Man is an avid fan of video games himself and has publicly stated that he loves playing SOCOM online with other PlayStation 2 users, and is part of an online clan ("KMA/Kiss My Ass").
 His SOCOM II name is "ICU".
 He has a fellow SOCOM player featured on a skit on his album 4:21...
 The Day After.

 In Army of Two, main character Salem talks about Wu-Tang asking his teammate Rios who the best member is.
 Salem says it's RZA but he says Ghostface Killah is pretty good himself.
 In the ending cut scene, a reference is made when Salem says "Survey says?" and Rios replies "You're dead".
 The exchange referenced the lyric, "And the survey says? / You're dead!" from "Wu-Tang Clan Ain't Nuthin' Ta F' Wit", from the album Enter the Wu-Tang Clan (36 Chambers).

 Several tracks by Clan members and affiliates such as Method Man, Ghostface, Cappadonna, Trife, DJ Mathematics and others were featured in the 2006 game Saints Row.

 Afro Samurai, based on the TV series, was released in January 2009 for the PlayStation 3 and Xbox 360.
 Its soundtrack, like the show, was produced by RZA.

+In June 2025, the group announced cooperative action RPG Wu-Tang: Rise of the Deceiver.